techidock/open-source/channel_area/README.md

 A dashed orange rectangle indicates the shape's bounding box so you can see its maximum width and height.
 These values are listed below the canvas.

 The grid origin is the bottom left corner.
 A label beneath the canvas shows the current cursor coordinates in this system.
 When editing a point you can drag it with the left mouse button and the marker follows the cursor until the button is released.
 When you hover over a marker or drag a point, the cursor becomes a blue crosshair to indicate the point is editable.
 The **Inspect** section lets you measure distances.
 Enable measurements and click once to start an arrow; move the mouse to see the length and click again to set it.
-Arrowheads are drawn at both ends of the line.
+Arrowheads are drawn at both ends of the line and you can drag these arrowheads afterwards to adjust the measurement.
 Use **Clear** to remove the arrow.

 You can also set the real-world size represented by the canvas.
 The **New Channel** dialog includes *Draw Width* and *Draw Height* fields which default to 4000&nbsp;mm by 4000&nbsp;mm.
 These values define how many millimetres span the canvas and all width, height and area readouts scale accordingly.